|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 The general reference material for evaporation rates is n-butyl acetate (commonly abbreviated BuAc) which has the chemical structure shown below.
 Whenever a relative evaporation rate is given, the reference material must be stated.

 The relative evaporation rate of butyl acetate is 1.0.
 Other materials are then classified as:

 We are not aware of a specific number for the absolute evaporation rate (i.e. in mass/time units) of butyl acetate.
-Presumably, such a number would depend on myriad variables such as temperature, atmospheric pressure, humidity, air flow, viscosity etc. The ASTM has developed a standard test method, D3539-87(2004) Standard Test Methods for Evaporation Rates of Volatile Liquids by Shell Thin-Film Evaporometer.
-We don't own a copy so we can't give you a synopsis of the variables involved.
+Presumably, such a number would depend on myriad variables such as temperature, atmospheric pressure, humidity, air flow, viscosity etc. The ASTM developed a standard test method, D3539-87(2004) Standard Test Methods for Evaporation Rates of Volatile Liquids by Shell Thin-Film Evaporometer, but it was withdrawn in 2015 without public explanation.

 In the absence of evaporation rate data, you can roughly assess the volatility using the vapor pressure of the material.
 A number of models are available in the scientific literature; see Further Reading below for some examples.